Dhananjayrao/ReactJS-Phase1/Day1.md

 console.log(a);  //error because a is not defined beyond the function

 Block scope
-A block scope is the area within if, switch conditions or for and while loops.
-Generally speaking, whenever you see {curly brackets}, it is a block.
-In ES6, const and let keywords allow developers to declare variables in the block scope, which means those variables exist only within the corresponding block
+whenever you see {curly brackets}, it is a block. const and let keywords allow us to declare variables in the block scope, which means those variables exist only within the corresponding block

+ex-
+function foo(){

+   if(true){

+        var fruit1 = 'apple';        //exist in function scope

+        const fruit2 = 'banana';     //exist in block scope

+        let fruit3 = 'strawberry';   //exist in block scope

+    }

+    console.log(fruit1);

+    console.log(fruit2);

+    console.log(fruit3);

+}

+foo();

+//result:

+//apple

+//error: fruit2 is not defined

+//error: fruit3 is not defined